Painting and Decorating Apprentice named winner of The Nation’s A* Apprentice Award

 “It is no secret the important role that apprentices will play in the future of the trades and construction industry, and our three winners are a clear example of how attitude and hard graft can get you a long way.
 To be recognised for this award is a great achievement for Lily, Alfie and Dakota, and I want to congratulate them all on their success.”

-To find out more about the apprentices’ achievements, and the judges’ comments, visit here
+To find out more about the apprentices’ achievements, and the judges’ comments, visit https://www.markeluk.com/apprentice

 Responses